 Step 5 – Take The Content Down

-…and here is where matters often become confusing for people running an online platform.
-Once you’ve received a DMCA takedown notice, your only role is to determine if the six elements described in the proceeding section are present in the notice.
-If so, you must automatically take down the content in question without evaluating whether or not copyright infringement exists.
+…and here is where the compliance process often becomes confusing.
+Your only task upon receipt of a takedown notice is to determine if the six elements described above are present.
+If so, you must automatically take down the content in question.
+You do not determine whether copyright infringement exists.
+You do not determine if there is a defense to the claim.
+The only step you take with the contested content is to take it down.
 If you do not so act, you lose the immunity provided under the law.
-Importantly, do not delete the content because you may have to repost it later.
+Do not delete the content!
+You may have to repost it later as described below.

-Ah, but why do sites such as YouTube and Google evaluate and reject some takedown notices.
+Ah, but why do sites such as YouTube and Google reject some takedown notices?
 The honest answer is…economics.
-Larger companies are not afraid to risk the loss of immunity because each has more than sufficient monetary resources to pay any judgment that might be rendered in the future.
-A million dollar judgment doesn’t mean much to Google, but it probably does to you.
+Larger companies are not afraid to risk the loss of immunity provided under the DMCA.
+The Googles of the world have more than enough money to pay a judgment in a copyright lawsuit, and the truth is many DMCA takedown notices have no merit.
+A million dollar judgment doesn’t mean much to Google, but it should to you.

 Step 6 – Give The User Notice

-The next step of the process is to notify the user who posted the contested content that a complaint has been received.
+The next step of the process is to notify the user who first posted the contested content of the complaint.
 You should have an email address for all people who leave comments or post to your platform.
-If not, make sure it is a requirement moving forward.
-Send a message to the individual user who originally posted the alleged infringing content noting you’ve received a complaint.
-Make sure to include the complaint so the user can view the claim.
+If not, make sure to get the information moving forward.
+Let the user who posted the alleged infringing content now about the complaint.
+Make sure to include the complaint in the message so the user can view the claim.

 In the vast majority of cases, this will end the compliance process.
 Most users who post allegedly infringing content don’t realize they are breaking the law.
-When alerted to this fact, they almost always will not respond to your notice and the content stays down from public view, which satisfies the copyright owner.
+When alerted to this fact, they will almost always panic and either apologize or not respond at all.
+As a result, the contested content remains down, which makes the copyright owner happy.

 Step 7 – DMCA Counter-Notices

 Ah, but what if a user does respond?
 Do they have any rights under the DMCA?
 Yes.
 The user has the right to challenge the takedown notice by filing a “counter-notice.”
-With this counter-notice, the user states that the copyright owner has made a mistake in challenging the use of the content in question.
+In the notice, the user states that the copyright owner has made a mistake in submitting a complaint.